hybrid-publishing-lab/hybrid-publishing-research/README.md

 	git checkout mybranch

-After this feel free to edit the files with the your favorite text editor.
+After this feel free to edit the files with the your favourite text editor.
 You can use the template folder as a starter for your new dossier.

 	cp docs/_template docs/mydossier